joeledwards/gt/README.md

 Author and License
 ------------------

+gt  by Joel Edwards <joeledwards@gmail.com>

+based on:
-Copyright 2012 by Richard Wossal <richard@r-wos.org>
+gti Copyright 2012 by Richard Wossal <richard@r-wos.org>

 Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is hereby granted without fee,